 - Add first 10 ingredients together in a large mixing bowl.
 Mix well.

-- Drizzle olive oil and squeeze lime juice onto mixture and mix well to evenly coat.
+- Drizzle olive oil and squeeze lime juice onto mixture and mix again to evenly coat.

 - Stir well before serving, adding an additional tablespoon of oil if necessary.